xwmx/nb/README.md

 browser set in the `$BROWSER` environment variable.

-To open a specific item in `nb browse`, pass the [selector](#selectors) for the item, folder, or notebook:
+To open a specific item in `nb browse`, pass the [selector](#selectors) for the item, folder, or notebook to `nb browse`:

 ```bash
 # open the item titled "Example Title" in the folder named "Sample" in the "example" notebook